AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     </resources>

-By default, this entry will use the default Feather theme.
+By default, this entry will use the default Aviary theme.
+If you'd like to customize the editor's UI, you can do that simply by adding entries to your "Feather.Custom" style.
+Check out the `styles.xml` file included in AviaryFeather/res/values for the list of available styles.

-If you'd like to customize the Feather UI, you can do that simply by adding entries to your "Feather.Custom" style.
-Check out the **styles.xml** file included in AviaryFeather/res/values for the list of available styles.
+Note that many UI elements depend on both the `styles.xml` and `config.xml` files included.

-Note that many ui elements depends both on the styles.xml and on the config.xml file included.
-The styles.xml declares the ui components general appearance, while in the config.xml you'll find component specific dimensions ( like for text or lists ) and most of the properties for customize feather's panels behavior.
+The `styles.xml` file declares the UI components' general appearance, while in the `config.xml` file you'll find component specific dimensions (like for text or lists) and most of the properties for customizing Aviary's panel behavior.

 <a name="invoke"></a>
 5 Invoke Feather